Einenlum/chal/README.md

 ## Some personal choices in this project

+I decided to do almost everything in a customized way, because it's fun.
+I would use more third party services otherwise (FOSReSTBundle, for example).

 ### Entities

 I decided to use annotations instead of yaml to define my schema.
 I would prefer to decouple my models from my entities, but Yaml is deprecated in Doctrine and [will be dropped in Doctrine 3](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/yaml-mapping.html).
 Therefore (since I'm not really an XML fan), annotations are used here.